Enter your details below to stay up-to-date with the latest IT solutions and security measures.

 Social media platforms such as Facebook and Instagram have become more than just a place where we share photos of our pets and follow Aunty Ann’s adventures in Iceland.
 It’s also a commercial market place, with many businesses choosing simply to have a social media presence and for their sales and promotion instead of websites, for instance.

-Given all the sharing that happens on these social media sites, they have become a rich source of data and information for those who want to collect it for both legitimate and illegitimate purposes.
+Given all the sharing that happens on these social media sites, they have become a rich source of data and information for those who want to collect it for both legitimate and illegitimate purposes, so again the need to protect your online privacy is more important than ever.

 There are a few important things to do to maintain your privacy on social media:

-- Check the privacy settings on your social media accounts.
+- Check the privacy settings on your online social media accounts to ensure you protect your privacy.
 Set them so that only your friends and family can see your full details.

 - Be wary of online questionnaires and competitions.
 Have you seen the fun quizzes on Facebook – the ones that ask what kind of animal you are?
 While they seem like a bit of harmless fun, check how much of your personal information they want you to give them access to.
 That information is used to build a profile of you and your friends, which is then sold to companies for their targeted marketing campaigns.